junxit/us-congress-bills-111/metadata.md

 - 2010-05-18 — Mr. Johnson (GA) moved to suspend the rules and agree to the resolution.
 - 2010-05-18 — Referred to the House Committee on the Judiciary.
 - 2010-05-18 — Sponsor introductory remarks on measure.
 (CR H3515)
+- 2010-05-19 — Considered as unfinished business. (consideration: CR H3623)
+- 2010-05-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-19 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 406 - 1 (Roll no. 283). (text: CR 5/18/2010 H3501)
+- 2010-05-19 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 406 - 1 (Roll no. 283).(text: CR 5/18/2010 H3501)